 Changes to this schedule will be announced to the club.

 All other benefits and responsibilities remain the same.
 The new skating year begins on July 1st.
-You will be able to pay your membership fees online on the Membership Application Page.
-A 4% convenience fee is added to all amounts; this convenience fee is also included if you choose to pay by personal check.
-Please make sure to read the Safe Sport, and Codes of Conduct, we ask that you read through it in its entirety.
-If you have any questions about membership, please feel free to contact any member of the CVFSC board.
+You will be able to pay your membership fees online on the Membership Application page.
+A 4% convenience fee has been added to all amounts; this convenience fee is also included if you choose to pay by personal check.

-CVFSC Board 2019-2020
+CVFSC Board

 Terms and Conditions of Membership